bfmatei/PiPTool/README.md

 4. Go to Develop -> Allow Unsigned Extensions
 5. Go to Develop -> Show Extension Builder
 6. Click the "+" sign in bottom left corner
-7. Select the clonned folder from Step 1
+7. Select the cloned folder from Step 1
 8. Click install in the upper right corner
 9. Enjoy